Hanging out my shingle

 Get in touch.

 If you’re about to suggest some random non-impactful role, thank you kindly!
-But save your time.
-I don’t need help with a random non-impactful job just now; I can get those.
+But save us both the time.
+I don’t need help with a random non-impactful job right now; I can find those.

 As my current role (research scientist in a major ICT research lab) hopefully indicates, I’m a skilled artificial intelligence and machine learning researcher.2 I understand the mathematics of deep learning, linear algebra, probability theory, and physics modelling, and I’m one of those people who invent the algorithms that make the AI world progress.
 I publish papers in top-tier machine learning conferences, pushing forward the state of the art in these areas.
-In the world of machine learning research, my particular skill is breadth; I am the guy people go to to find the right tool for the weird job, because I know about many, many tools.
+In the world of machine learning research, my particular skill is breadth; I am the person people come to when they need the right tool for a weird job, because I know many tools.

 I’m a qualified statistician and data scientist, with qualifications from a range of reputable universities.
 I have a deep understanding of, and experience in, statistics, probability, and causal inference.
 I can design experiments, analyse data, and draw valid conclusions.
 I’m trained in econometrics, ecology, geospatial data analysis, and epidemiology.

 I can code, of course.
-I’ve written reams of the stuff, but I’m not going to pitch that here, because if you wanted a software engineer, you’d hire a software engineer who had not spent 10 years honing their mathematical and statistical skills instead of coding.
+I’ve written reams of code, but I’m not going to pitch that here, because if you wanted a software engineer, you’d hire one who’d spent 10 years honing their coding skills rather than their mathematical and statistical skills.

-I can run projects with human beings in them.
+People skills: yes.
+I can run projects involving people.
 I’ve managed lots of students, supervised a PhD, and run a number of conferences, workshops, and events.
 I’ve run projects in Southeast Asia, Switzerland, and Australia across multiple languages and multiple cultures.
-I’ve even organised bands, which is like organising a conference but musicians are more trouble than normal humans, so it counts double.
+I’ve even organized bands, which is like organizing a conference but musicians are more trouble than ordinary people, so it counts double.

-I know how to get papers published and how to communicate effectively between different disciplines—between scientists and the public as well as among scientists of various specialisations.
+I know how to communicate effectively between different disciplines—between scientists and the public as well as among scientists of various specializations.
 I’ve been a scientist in different fields myself.

 I can write.
 In fact, I write constantly; I’ve penned over a million words on this blog and various other places, not just academic journals.
 I can write for different audiences, from technical papers to popular articles.